 Solution number two – find a new provider

 It can sometimes be difficult to work out whether an insurance company requires the purchaser to be living in their home country to buy the policy.
 It will, however, be somewhere within the terms and conditions.

 Often it is easier to contact the company directly and ask, rather than wading through legal documentation.
 Consider emailing rather than calling, as then you will have a written statement confirming the response.
 The quality of the response may also help you make an easier decision.

 I would also ask whether the policy can be extended (just in case!) and whether any visits to your home country are allowed without voiding the insurance, just to cover all of your bases.
 Remember that if you’re working abroad, this is not covered unless specifically stated.

 Examples of ‘already abroad’ travel insurance

 I found True Traveller insurance after an extensive search at the end of my first year of a working holiday in Canada.
-I never had to claim with True Traveller, but found the price for the coverage was reasonable.
+Policies can be started when already abroad at no extra cost.
 True Traveller covers a number of outdoor sports and activities (the more risk, the higher the premium).
-They also offer two Winter Sports choices, for the duration of cover OR a cheaper 14 day option for occasional skiing.
+They also offer two Winter Sports add-ons.
 Working holidays are also covered.

-I extended my policy with True Traveller after a year’s coverage in December 2013.
+I extended my policy with True Traveller after a year’s coverage.
 An extension discount was given to me.
 They were always exceptionally fast at responding to questions concerning my policy with them.

-Travel insurance from WorldNomads is available to people from over 150 countries.
+Travel insurance from WorldNomads is available to people from over 140 different countries.
 You can buy, extend and claim online, even after you’ve left home.
-It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.
+World Nomads has policies designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.